Kill List: Plot

 Jay and Gal are two former British soldiers turned hitmen.
 While Gal is laid-back, Jay is still reeling from a disastrous mission in Kyiv.
 Despite his wife Shel's urgings, Jay has not obtained full employment, to the point where they are financially broke.

 Shel organizes a dinner party, which was joined by Gal and his girlfriend Fiona, a human resources manager.
 During the party, Gal reveals he has a new job for them, which Jay eventually accepts.
 Meanwhile, Fiona goes to the toilet, carves a symbol on the back of the bathroom mirror, and collects a tissue with Jay's blood.
 Jay and Gal meet the client, who has a list of three people he wants killed.
 The employer unexpectedly cuts Jay's hand and his own, so that the contract is effectively signed in blood.

 Their first target, captioned as "The Priest", recognizes Jay and thanks him just before being killed.
-The second name on the list, "The Librarian", is an archivist who keeps a collection of horrific, sickening videos of an undisclosed nature.
+The second name on the list, "The Librarian", is an archivist who keeps a collection of horrific, sickening videos of an undisclosed nature (Note: It is strongly implied that they are hurtcore snuff films; while the sample video itself is not shown, the high-pitched wailing of children can be heard and Gal tries to stifle Jay's curiosity by saying "you don't want to fucking look at that boy, I'll tell you".
+Furthermore, Gal calls the archivist and his associates "murdering perverts".).
 Jay is deeply disturbed by the videos and breaks down in tears.
 As the duo enter the archivist's home, an enraged Jay beats him senseless and tortures him into identifying the videos' creators.
 As Gal goes to raid the safe, the archivist thanks Jay, who proceeds to savagely beat him to death with a hammer.
 In the archivist's files, Gal finds a folder on himself and Jay, including details of their Kyiv mission.
 Although they do not recognize it, the files include the symbol that Fiona carved in Jay's mirror.